 Our famous photographer Tomas Adomavicius’ story.
-Get his TOP 3 tips for long-distance travel by motorbike and some other good advice.
-“Confront the travel fear of the unknown”.
+Get his TOP 3 tips for going on a long-distance motorbike trip and some other good advice.
+“Confront the travel fear of the unknown.”

 Which countries did you visit during your bike trip?

-My journey kicked off in Peru, after which I travelled through Bolivia, Chile, and Argentina.
-I made it all the way to Ushuaia and back again.
-Racked up over 20 000 kilometers in total.
+My journey kicked off in Peru, after which I traveled through Bolivia, Chile, and Argentina.
+I made it to Ushuaia and back again.
+I have racked up over 20 000 kilometers in total.

 Where did the idea for the trip come from?
 What was your original inspiration?